Crisler Center Guide for Guests with a Disability

-The University of Michigan has established these policies and procedures in an effort to ensure that our guests with a disability enjoy their gameday experience at Crisler Center.
-If you have any questions about these policies and procedures, please see the nearest Event Staff Team Member.
+The University of Michigan has established these policies and procedures in an effort to ensure that our guests with a disability enjoy their game day experience at Crisler Center.
+If you have any questions about these policies and procedures, please see the nearest Event Team Member.
 Also, if you have any post game day input, please email us at firstname.lastname@example.org.

-The Crisler Center elevator in the Northeast Entrance may be used by guests with a disability to access the different areas of the arena.
-Please see the arena map (PDF) for the location of elevator.
+The Crisler Center elevator in the Northeast entrance may be used by guests with a disability to access the different areas of the arena.
+Please see the Arena Map for the location of elevator.

 The Crisler Center concourse is fully accessible.
 If guests need assistance to/from different areas please contact the nearest Event Staff Team Member for help.

 All restrooms inside Crisler Center are accessible.
-See map on page ( ).
-Court level restrooms are available in the North & Blavin Tunnels, see an Event Staff Team Member at the entrance of the tunnel for access.
+Court level restrooms are available in the North & Blavin Tunnels.
+Please see an Event Team Member at the entrance of the tunnel for access.

-Wheelchair users -- Persons using wheelchairs and their companion(s) will be permitted, subject to availability, to purchase adjacent seats in a manner which affords them full and equal accessibility.
-Any courtside wheelchair needs should be directed to Paul Neidermire at email@example.com or 734-647-8802.
+- Wheelchair users -- Persons using wheelchairs and their companion(s) will be permitted, subject to availability, to purchase adjacent seats in a manner which affords them full and equal accessibility.
+Any courtside wheelchair needs should be directed to Alma Davila-Toro at email@example.com or 734-936-5007.

-Exchanges -- If wheelchair accessible seating is needed a person should bring in their tickets for exchange to the Athletic Ticket Office as soon as possible.
-Exchanges are made on a first come, first serve basis and are subject to availability.
-Subject to availability, tickets may be exchanged at Crisler Center (Northeast Entrance) on game day beginning 1.5 hours prior to the game.
-The Athletic Ticket Office will use its best efforts to provide such tickets in a comparable location to the original tickets.
-Ticket exchanges are handled on a first-come first-serve basis.
+- Exchanges -- If wheelchair accessible seating is needed, whether the tickets were purchased from the ticket office or otherwise acquired, a person must provide their tickets for exchange to the Athletic Ticket Office as soon as possible prior to the game to ensure them handicap seats with a companion seat.
+Another option is to exchange tickets at Crisler Center (Northeast or Southwest Entrance) on game day beginning 1.5 hours prior to the game.
+Subject to availability, the Athletic Ticket Office will provide such tickets in a comparable location to the original tickets.
+Ticket exchanges are handled on a first-come, first-served basis.